core-wg/comi/draft-ietf-core-comi.md

   import ietf-restconf {
     prefix rc;
     description
-      "This import statement is only present to access the yang-data extension defined in RFC 8040.";
+      "This import statement is required to access the yang-data extension defined in RFC 8040.";
     reference "RFC 8040: RESTCONF Protocol";
   }